What are my competitors charging? Should I go for lots of sales at a low price point or fewer clients at a higher price point?

 Are those my ideal clients?
 No!
 So why was I setting my prices based on their comments?
 Old habit.
 If I chose to cater to them and kept my prices low, do you think they would buy?
 Probably not.

 I adjusted the price higher, but only to a point that felt good and that I could still easily feel aligned with.

 Your pricing needs to feel good and not be driven by fear of losing clients.
 It also needs to be high enough that you are not only covering your overhead but making enough so that you’re able to live comfortably.
 In addition, you want to make enough money to invest back into growing your business.

 When I first began my business, my first client received four coaching sessions a month and she paid me a whopping fifty dollars.

 I poured my heart and soul into the coaching and decided to charge my second client one hundred dollars a month.
 At the time, it felt good and I was happy to have clients with whom I could practice my new coaching skills.

 But fast-forward a year down the road.
 One hundred dollars didn’t feel very good.
-I began raising my prices little by little until it was $350 per month for one-on-one coaching.
+I began raising my prices little by little until I charged $350 per month for one-on-one coaching.
 I felt great about this price.
 However, my practice was beginning to be rather crowded.
-I felt like there were too many clients, not enough time and certainly not enough money for the amount of hours I was putting in.
+I felt like I had too many clients, not enough time, and certainly not enough money for the number of hours I was putting in.

 Later, as I began to shift my business model again, I raised the prices on some services and lowered the prices on other services and products.
-The change felt very congruent with my overall strategy and felt great.
+The change was congruent with my overall strategy and felt great.